September 29, 2022

 In addition, nowadays, most hosting providers offer automated account backups.
 As an extra security measure, you can use WordPress plugins to automate backups monthly, weekly or even daily.

 They will save you lots of time and also give the option of storing the backup WordPress files and database to a remote location such as DropBox.
 You can use such plugins as:

 - UpdraftPlus is a plugin with the ability to backup WordPress to a remote location and restore it.

 - BackUpWordPress is a light-weight backup plugin with automation.
 It allows you to exclude certain folders, schedule the execution time and has support for several different languages.

-These are some of the basic steps that you can take in hardening WordPress.
-For more security tips and tricks you can refer to our guide on how to secure WordPress.
+These are just the basics.
+To make sure you’re taking all possible precautions, you can refer to our guide on how to secure WordPress.

 In this WordPress tutorial, we have learned about the history, structure of this CMS and types of WordPress hosting.
 Two installation methods were covered with a short tour of the dashboard, post, plugin and theme management.